slartibartfast2/deploy4ebs/README.md

 # How to call as an executable JAR (for SVN)
 java -jar [JAR-NAME] CLEARCASE|GITHUB [LABEL-NAME] [OUTPUT-DIRECTORY]

 # How to call in Java (for Local Directory)

+Before call from Java you must create a file named deploy4ebs.properties otherwise you will get file not found exception.
+You can find sample propery file under project directory.

     // Create EBS Deployment Package From Local Directory. long startTime = System.currentTimeMillis();